klebermagno/rBCM/README.md

 ## Usage

-The following are different considerations you should be aware of when using this package.
+The following are different considerations to be aware of when using this package.
 Though you may easily use the package without looking at any of these things, here is an example:

 ```python
 import numpy as np